Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Summary of isotropic tensor fields

 As noted at the end of Sec.~\ref{ten_intro} the sign of tensor components change for a reflection at one axis if the number of indices equal to the inverted axis is {\em odd}.
 Consistency with Eq.~(\ref{eq_ten_iso}) implies that {\em all tensor components with an odd number of equal indices must vanish}, e.g.,

 \paragraph*{Isotropic tensor fields.} The corresponding isotropy condition for tensor fields is given by \cite{Schultz_Piszachich}

 with $q_{\alpha}^{\Tgen} = c_{\alpha\beta}q_{\beta}$ which reduces to Eq.~(\ref{eq_ten_iso}) for $\qvec=\bfzero$.
 Please note that the fields on the left handside of Eq.~(\ref{eq_ten_iso_field}) are evaluated with the original coordinates of the vector field variable $\qvec$ while the fields on the right handside are evaluated with the transformed coordinates.
 Another way to state this is to say that the left hand fields are computed at the original vector $\qvec=(q_1,\ldots,q_d)$ while the right hand fields are computed at the ``actively transformed" vector $\qvec^{\Tgen} = (q_1^{\Tgen},\ldots,q_d^{\Tgen})$.
-It is for this reason that Eq.~(\ref{eq_ten_iso_oddnumber_vanish}) does not hold in general for tensor fields, i.e. finite components with an odd number of equal indices, e.g., $T_{1222}(\qvec) \ne 0$, are possible in principle for finite $\qvec$.
+It is for this reason that finite components with an odd number of equal indices, e.g., $T_{1222}(\qvec) \ne 0$, are possible in principle for finite $\qvec$.

 \paragraph*{Natural Rotated Coordinates.} Fortunately, there is a convenient coordinate system where the nice symmetry Eq.~(\ref{eq_ten_iso_oddnumber_vanish}) for isotropic tensors can be also used for isotropic tensor fields.
 In these ``Natural Rotated Coordinates" (NRC) the coordinate system for {\em each} wavevector $\qvec$ is rotated until the $1$-axis coincides with the $\qvec$-direction, i.e. $q_{\alpha}^{\circ} = q \delta_{1\alpha}$ with $q = |\qvec|$.
 These tensor field components in NRC are marked by ``$\circ$" to distinguish them from standard rotated tensor fields (marked by primes ``$\prime$") where the {\em same} rotation is used for all $\qvec$.
 If in addition $T_{\alpha_1\ldots\alpha_o}^{\circ}(\qvec)$ is an {\em even} function of its field variable $\qvec$ (as in the case of achiral systems for even order $o$) it can be shown \cite{spmP5a} that all tensor field components with an odd number of equal indices must vanish.